DavidAce/h5pp/README.md

 * Meaningful logs and error messages.
 * Use HDF5 with modern, idiomatic, type-safe C++17.
 * Simple access to HDF5 features like chunking, hyperslabs and compression.
-* Simple installation with modular dependencies and opt-in automation.
+* Simple installation with opt-in automatic installation of dependencies.
 * Simple documentation (work in progress).

 ## Features